1 year full-time or part-time equivalent

 The Graduate Diploma of Property is academically accredited for Certified Practising Valuer (CPV) and Certified Property Practitioner (CPP), providing there has been prior study in the knowledge field areas of:

 Professional association recognition means that your qualifications will be professionally recognised by employers and clients across Australia.Read More

-To complete the Graduate Diploma of Property, students must attain a total of 8 credit points of core units.
+To complete the Graduate Diploma of Property, students must attain a total of 8 credit points of core units, plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
 Most units are equal to 1 credit point.

 *This unit was previously coded MMP722